lihbr/doc-linux-web-hosting-setup/README.md

 $ apt-get install apache2 php mariadb-server mariadb-client libapache2-mod-php7.0 php7.0 php7.0-mysql php7.0-curl php7.0-json php7.0-gd php7.0-mcrypt php7.0-mbstring php7.0-xml php7.0-zip
 ```

-By default all of these should be launch on system boot, you can check what is launched on boot by checking `/etc/init.d` folder
+By default all of these should be launch on system boot, you can check what is launched on boot by checking `/etc/init.d` folder.

 Also to check if a service is running prompt the following:
 ```
 $ service SERVICE_TO_CHECK_(i.e. apache2) status
 ```

-All basic web services should be good now
+All basic web services should be good now.

 # Apache configuration